gdgbaroda/gdgbaroda.github.io/_posts/2018-07-26-gdd-extended.md

 Overall, the event was wonderful for them & all are waiting for its next iteration.
 Second day followed the schedule just same as on the first day.
 You can view it from [here](https://developers.google.com/events/gdd-india/schedule/day2).
 If you want to watch the highlights of the events, or watch some sessions and trainings from those two days, please visit [here](https://www.youtube.com/playlist?list=PLlyCyjh2pUe_Xyqy9K6sBxwr0L8QaU7dq).

-Enthusiasts always learn with fun & joy when it comes about GDG Baroda[https://gdgbaroda.com/].
+Enthusiasts always learn with fun & joy when it comes about [GDG Baroda](https://gdgbaroda.com/).

 That's it for today's post.
 We'll continue our journey in upcoming post.